How to Analyze Texts like a 99.95 ATAR student?

 So, with these ideas in mind, here’s a flowchart to get you started on analyzing your novel!

-My Band 6 Analysis Exemplar
+Exemplar Band 6 Analysis

 Hannah Kent’s The Good People (2016)